 Engineered Fibers for Enhanced Safety and Durability

-Reading Time: 3 minutes
+Reading Time: 2 minutes

 As shifting market conditions and supply chain disruptions impact traditional supplies of engineered fibers, companies are searching for alternative materials that offer exceptional performance while remaining cost-competitive.

-What is Roy Tuff?
+What is Roy-Tuff?

-H.M.
-Royal using advanced processing technology.
-Both of these grades of engineered fibers are compounded, opened aramid pulps designed to maximize surface area, enabling the rapid dispersion of fibers like Kevlar into a variety of viscous materials.
-These blends typically combine resins, additive and other agents to approve processability and performance in applications such as composite manufacturing coatings and adhesives.
+Roy-Tuff 8061 and 9021 are two proprietary blends developed by H.M.
+Royal, Inc. using advanced processing technology.
+Both of these grades of engineered fibers are compounded aramid pulps designed to maximize surface area, enabling the rapid dispersion of fibers like Kevlar into a variety of viscous materials.
+These blends typically combine resins, additive and other agents to improve processability and performance in applications such as composite manufacturing coatings and adhesives.

 Unlike polymer-bound products, Roy-Tuff is non-polymer-specific, making it compatible with multiple polymer classes.
 This versatility allows formulators to use a single grade of Roy-Tuff across different applications, reducing costs and simplifying inventory management by eliminating the need for multiple products.

-Performance Advantages
+Performance Advantages of Roy-Tuff Engineered Fibers

 Roy-Tuff engineered fibers live up to their name.
 Mooney and MDR data show improved viscosity at equivalent fiber loadings, leading to exceptional processing performance.
 Other benefits include: